mimseyedi/pymg/docs/guide/how_to_use_pymg.md

 ```
 Usage: pymg [OPTIONS] [PYTHON_FILE]...

+  pymg is a CLI tool that can interpret Python files by the Python interpreter
+  and display the error message in a more readable way if an exception occurs.

 Options:
   -x, --syntax       It checks the syntax of the selected Python file.
 If
                      there is a syntax problem, an error message will be